Bracing Against the World

 Our samskaras, or the accumulation of habits formed from past action and thought, are deep impressions that have dug themselves into our mind-body system.
 These samskaras manifest in the form of bracing.
 We tighten in our mind-body in order to push away unpleasantness or to grab at the desirable.
 It is this contraction that creates the illusion of separation.
 By bringing our awareness to these deep holdings, they begin to loosen on their own, returning to their natural state.
 We stop bracing against the world.

-We often think of this in terms of our personal life.
+I have usually heard this teaching applied to our personal lives.
 We brace against our relationships to other people, to work, and to ourselves.
 But, there is another set of deep contractions that we rarely, if ever, talk about.

 We constantly brace against the immense suffering that surrounds us and the inevitable guilt we feel as an accomplice.
 Every time we buy something… anything, drive a car, turn on the electricity in our homes, or even travel to a dharma retreat, our mind-body braces against the horror of our involvement in the exploitation of people and the planet, and we brace again to stave off the helplessness of having no escape in sight.
 It is this bracing that allows us to continue without fully acknowledging our role as accomplice, or if we do it stays hidden from sight or subdued as a subtle whisper.